 Assembling Your Large Framed Pegboard

 Once all the paint was dry (we waited 24 hours), we glued the moulding and rosettes to the front of the large painted pegboard using heavy-duty construction adhesive.
-Note that you want to center your rosettes between your moulding for the best and most balanced look.
+Note, you want to center your rosettes between your moulding for the best and most balanced look.
 Your moulding and rosettes should overhang your pegboard by about 1/2″ on all sides—this is intentional, as it provides a cleaner edge when you are finished.

 Weigh down all the edges of your giant pegboard with books or something heavy while the glue sets.
 The bigger your pegboard, the more necessary this is as there tends to be warping in both the pegboard and the moulding.
 You want to be sure the moulding is making good contact with the pegboard as the glue dries.
 We gave the glue 24 hours to set before moving on to the next step.

 Mounting Your Large Framed Pegboard on the Wall

 Measure and mark your wall to determine where your giant pegboard will go.
 I recommend you mount the center top position and center bottom position.

 Find the studs in your wall (we simply used the knock-on-wall method, but you could always use a stud finder).
 Mark them in line with your top and center positions.

 Attach the mounting boards you cut earlier to your wall with drywall screws that go into the studs.
 Use your level to make sure your mounting boards are straight.

 Hold up your framed pegboard and screw it in to the mounting boards.
 You’ll likely need someone to help you hold it up while you screw it in.
-As were were putting ours over a set of drawers, we propped up some books to rest the huge pegboard on so make sure it didn’t slip.
+As were were putting ours over a set of drawers, we propped up some books to rest the huge pegboard on to make sure it didn’t slip.

 Wood fill over the screw heads, then paint them, so they don’t show.
 Here’s my tutorial on how to use wood filler to patch screw holes so they look crazy smooth.

 And there we go!
 Isn’t this craft room pegboard beautiful?
 It makes my crafty soul happy!!